“To escalate the tempo of newly learned material, you first have to reduce the effort required to play or sing it at your initial tempo.”

 If a technical weakness hinders us, we do well to concoct relevant exercises and integrate them into our daily practice.

-6. Balance Practicing Small Bits and Large Spans
+6. Balance Practicing Small Bits & Large Spans

 Isolating problem spots is essential, but to foster continuity we should balance tackling excerpts with running through sizable spans of music.
 Self-recording helps too.